Drummond-class corvette: History

 The first two ships of the class were built in 1977 in France for the South African Navy.
 The sale was embargoed by United Nations Security Council Resolution 418 during sea trials and the ships bought by Argentina instead on 25 September 1978.
 A third ship was ordered and entered service as ARA Granville on 22 June 1981, in time for the Falklands War the following year.
-There are minor differences in equipment fit compared to her sisters, for instance Granville has French Dagaie decoys rather than the British Corvus chaff launchers.
+There were minor differences in equipment fit compared to her sisters, for instance Granville had French Dagaie decoys rather than the British Corvus chaff launchers.

 On 28 March 1982 Granville and Drummond sailed from Argentina and took up station northeast of Port Stanley to cover the main amphibious landings on 2 April.
 Meanwhile, ARA Guerrico (P-32) covered the assault on South Georgia, sustaining significant damage from the Royal Marines in the process.
 After repairs she joined her sister ships north of the Falklands as Task Group 79.4, hoping to catch ships detached from the British task force.
 On 29 April the corvettes were trailed by the submarine HMS Splendid whilst she was looking for the Argentine aircraft carrier ARA Veinticinco de Mayo.

 The Drummond class carried pennant numbers P-1 to P-3 until the introduction of the Espora-class corvettes in 1985 when they became P-31 to P-33.
 In 1994, they participated in Operation Uphold Democracy, the United Nations blockade of Haiti.
 During this time, they were based at Roosevelt Roads Naval Station in Puerto Rico.

 ARA Granville was reported as active in the South Atlantic following a maintenance period which concluded in 2019.
 However, in the same year it was also reported that all three Drummond-class vessels could be decommissioned and that consideration was being given to the potential transfer of the ships to the Uruguayan Navy.
+In 2024 it was reported that both Drummond and Guerrico would be auctioned off while Granville was formally retired at the end of August 2024.